maxburtis/fracture_density_orientation/README.md

 # fracture_density_orientation
 ## Juneau Icefield Fracture Density and Orientation Mapping Project
-To run this code download the following files:
+To run this code clone the repo or download the following files:
   * 'FractureProcessing.m'
   * 'mat2tiles.m'